Get a Business Credit Report

-Do not let your business credit scores slide, as you must pounce on any mistakes as quickly as you can.
+Do not let your business credit scores slide.
+This is because you must pounce on any mistakes as quickly as you can.
 Also, determine anything pulling your scores down.
 And then take remedial action.

-Get a business credit report easily and stay on top of all three scores by following a few easy steps.
+So get a business credit report easily.
+And stay on top of all three scores by following a few easy steps.

 Get a business credit report from Dun & Bradstreet Report; it’s generated by database.
 This report serves to assist clients in making decisions on new credit applications.

-The main reason to use such a report is for credit risk monitoring of vendors, suppliers, and business partners.
-This helps companies make informed business credit determinations and steer clear of bad debt.
+The main reason to get a business credit report is for credit risk monitoring of vendors, suppliers, and business partners.
+This helps companies make informed business credit determinations.
+And they steer clear of bad debt.

 Dun & Bradstreet takes many factors into account in generating such a report.